Erma Bombeck: Equal Rights Amendment (1978)

-In 1978 Bombeck was involved in the Presidential Advisory Committee for Women, particularly for the final implementation of the Equal Rights Amendment, with the ERA America organization's support.
+In 1978, Bombeck was involved in the Presidential Advisory Committee for Women, particularly for the final implementation of the Equal Rights Amendment, with the ERA America organization's support.
 Bombeck was strongly criticized for this by conservative figures, and some U.S. stores reacted by removing her books.
-In 1972 the Equal Rights Amendment was proposed by the United States Congress to the states.
+In 1972, the Equal Rights Amendment was proposed by the United States Congress to the states.
 Congress specified a seven-year period for ratification.
 Under Article V of the United States Constitution, ratification by at least three-fourths of the states is necessary, but at the end of the seven-year period, only 35 states had ratified, three less than the requirement.
 Of the 35 states that ratified the proposed amendment, five rescinded their ratifications prior to the deadline.
 Bombeck expressed dismay over this development..

 Great popularity (1980s)

+By 1985, Bombeck's three weekly columns were being published by 900 newspapers in the United States and Canada, and were also being anthologized into a series of best-selling books.
+She was also making twice-weekly Good Morning America appearances.
+Bombeck belonged to the American Academy of Humor Columnists, along with other famous personalities.
+During the 1980s, Bombeck's annual earnings ranged from $500,000 to $1 million a year.

 She was the grand marshal for the 97th Tournament of Roses Parade held on January 1, 1986.
 The parade theme was "A Celebration of Laughter".